…Originally posted 29/12/2011 on Fitness Sphere where I also now contribute, I thought readers here might benefit aswell.

 …Ralph Waldo Emerson

-Stripping it all back, I am in the profession of my dreams to which my devotion is without boundaries and as is not atypical of such fervor, to say that I wish to become the best that I can be falls shy of the mark.
+Stripping it all back, I thoroughly enjoy my work.
 The goal is to become the best that ever lived at what I do that I may by default at least land situate among the better ones in my over reaching.
-By those whom I look up to, in this field and related, the bar is set quite lofty and I will not begin to consider meandering beneath it, out of respect and in principle.
+By those whom I look up to, in this field and related, the bar is set quite lofty and I strip to consider meandering beneath it, out of respect and in principle.
 This is after all, the field of health and performance.
-People will entrust me with their body to know exactly what not to do as much as what to do, and it is my responsibility to give them top tier, without question.
+People will place their trust in my hands to know exactly what not to do as much as what to do with their physical well-being and it is my responsibility to give them top tier information.
 The path we take today however may not be tomorrows route should it through labourous examination now inferior prove.
-Frankly that’s progress, but always the highest attainable quality that I can presently afford.
+Frankly that’s progress, but always the highest attainable quality that any coach can afford at the time.

 ”Progress is impossible without change, and those who cannot change their minds cannot change anything.”